 The flavor changes according to the variety of cannabis

 The flavonoids that remain in full-spectrum CBD oil, on the other hand, are the ones that give the blooms of the plants their distinctive color, as well as having natural functions to filter light, control the cell cycle, and even attract insects for the plant’s reproduction.
 Although they don’t have an odor, their presence in CBD oil can be detected by their color.

 Cannabinoids, terpenes, and flavonoids are found in various proportions in different cannabis strains.
 In fact, the aroma of a plant may tell you how much THC and CBD it contains.
 Many people would be able to discern Indica strains from Sativa strains by smelling them and predicting their effect if they paid attention to the smell of the plant.

 If you detect typical scents of myrcene, pinene, and caryophyllene in the flowers, you’re definitely dealing with a CBD-rich strain that has a therapeutic and soothing effect.

 What to do if you don’t like the taste of CBD

 If you don’t like the taste of CBD, don’t worry, CBD oils and products are very versatile, so you have the possibility to mix many of them with your beverages, hot or cold, to disguise the taste a bit.
 This not only makes the taste more palatable but is a great way to incorporate CBD into your daily routine.

 Not many people like the taste of CBD, or even many others believe that it is equal to the taste or smell of the cannabis plant as such.
-In reality, much of this depends on the way in which the CBD is extracted from the cannabis and also on the product as such that we are consuming.
+In reality, much of this depends on how the CBD is extracted from the cannabis and on the product as such that we are consuming.